-Once you have approved your band trip package you can lock in the cost for each student, chaperone and staff member.
+Once you have approved your tour package, you can lock in the cost for each student, chaperone and staff member.
 Most travel companies will provide a number of complimentary packages based upon the number of paying participants.
 You’ll need to decide how to use those packages and how you will handle your staff and chaperone costs.
-Most directors use the complimentary packages for their staff and spouses and provide a reduced trip plan for the chaperones.
+Most directors use the complimentary packages for their staff and spouses, and provide a reduced trip plan for the chaperones.
 Your travel representative can assist you with working out these details and a pricing plan.

-If you choose to collect all funds through the band you should purchase bond insurance to protect your organization from loss of funds through any theft or embezzlement.
+If you choose to collect all funds through your ensemble, you should purchase bond insurance to protect your organization from loss of funds through any theft or embezzlement.
 The amount of money collected for a trip can be significant.
 Limit the number of people that will handle money and list them in your bond insurance policy.
 A $50,000 policy should be adequate for most organizations.